vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 1. Run the VTexplain tool and capture the output
 1. Check your output for errors

-## 1. Gather the queries from your current production database
+## 1. Gather the queries from your current MySQL database environment

-These queries should be most, if not all, of the queries that are sent to your current production database tracked over an extended period of time.
-You may need to track your sent queries for days or weeks depending on your setup.
+These queries should be most, if not all, of the queries that are sent to your current MySQL database over an extended period of time.
+You may need to record your queries for days or weeks depending on the nature of your application(s) and workload.
 You will need to normalize the queries you will be analyzing.
-To do this, you can use any MySAL monitoring tool, like VividCortex, Monyog, or PMM.
+Depending on the scope and complexity of your applications you may have a few hundred to thousands of distinct normalized queries.
+To obtain normalized queries you can use common MySQL monitoring tools like VividCortex, Monyog or PMM.

+It is also possible to use the MySQL [general query log](https://dev.mysql.com/doc/refman/8.0/en/query-log.html)feature to capture raw queries and then normalize it using post-processing.

 ## 2. Filter out specific queries

 Remove from your list any unsupported queries or queries from non-application sources.
 The following are examples of queries to remove are:

-* LOCK/UNLOCK TABLES  -  These likely come from schema management tools, which VTGate obviates.
+* `LOCK/UNLOCK TABLES`  -  These likely come from schema management tools, which VTGate obviates.
-* FLUSH/PURGE LOGS  - Vitess performs its own log management.
+* `FLUSH/PURGE LOGS`  - Vitess performs its own log management.
-* performance_schema queries  -  These queries are not supported by Vitess.
+* `performance_schema queries`  -  These queries are not supported by Vitess.
-* BEGIN/COMMIT  -  Vitess supports these statements, but VTExplain does not.
+* `BEGIN/COMMIT`  -  Vitess supports these statements, but VTexplain does not.

 The following is an example pipeline to filter out these specific queries:
 ```shell